Police end nearly two-month search at landfill for Kelsey Berreth's remains

 Breaking News Emails

-Police have ended a nearly two-month search at a Colorado landfill for the remains of Kelsey Berreth, who has not been seen since Thanksgiving and is believed to be dead.
+Police have ended an almost two-month search at a Colorado landfill for the remains of Kelsey Berreth, who has not been seen since Thanksgiving and is believed to be dead.

 Authorities began searching the Midway Landfill in Fountain, Colorado, on Feb.
 26 for evidence or remains of the missing mother.
 The search was called off Wednesday.